Advocacy is an important role of council in representing the needs of the Ipswich community to decision makers in State and Federal governments.

 Our priorities

 Council’s advocacy priorities are known as Regionally Significant Projects (RSPs).
 These are future-focused projects that will have a positively transformational impact on the whole of the Ipswich region.
-Council is actively advocating to State and Federal governments for funding and support for these critical, city-shaping initiatives.
+They will lead to job creation, increased investment, better transport options and improved connectivity, greater sustainability and improved health outcomes.
+These projects are outside the city’s control and require Queensland and/or Australian Government funding to be delivered.